kathtian/ARMv8-Computer-Architecture-and-ARMv8-Assembly/README.md

 Your assembly language code must store all parameters and local variables defined in the BigInt_larger and BigInt_add functions in memory, on the stack.

 Note that assert is a parameterized macro, not a function.
 (See Section 14.3 of the King book for a description of parameterized macros.)
 So assembly language code cannot call assert.
 When translating bigintadd.c to assembly language, simply pretend that the calls of assert are not in the C code.

+This project is a COS217 assignment. https://www.cs.princeton.edu/courses/archive/spr23/cos217/asgts/05assemlang/

+A complete code is a private repository and it is available upon request only for employment purpose.